When Do You Need an Executive Coach – Part 2

-In the first part, we looked into a scary statistic from the HBR that suggests as many as 60% of newly hired executives fail in the first 18 months.
+In the first part of When Do You Need An Executive Coach, we looked into a scary statistic from the HBR that suggests as many as 60% of newly hired executives fail in the first 18 months.
 Making it even more scary is that figure used to be accepted at 40%.

 We also got a peek behind the curtain thanks to a 10-year study by Ron Carucci and Eric Hansen.
 This concluded that nearly two-thirds of leaders entering into executive roles lack sufficient understanding of what is required of them.
 They are underprepared for what they will face.

 A clear-cut vote, you say, for the executive coach.
 Indeed, but let’s just pause before we get there.

 The remedial aspect of coaching is powerful, one of the most effective ways to correct a serious performance problem.
 But why do we have the problem?

 The blame for having an asset inserted into the rarified leadership environment – at significant cost – who is underprepared for presumably specific challenges has to be shared by the persons who put him or her there.